 Alternative data is not a new idea.
 What is new is its scale and accessibility.

-In the early 2000s, only the most sophisticated quant funds — quantitative hedge funds that rely heavily on data and models to drive investment decisions — experimented with non-traditional signals.
-Satellite imagery, shipping data, and credit card transaction panels existed, but they were expensive to acquire, difficult to process, and required significant data science infrastructure to turn into usable investment inputs.
-The barrier to entry was high enough that only a few well-resourced firms could participate.
+In the early 2000s, only the most sophisticated quant funds (quantitative hedge funds that lean heavily on data and models to drive decisions) experimented with non-traditional signals.
+Satellite imagery, shipping data, and credit card panels existed, but they were expensive to acquire, painful to process, and demanded serious data science infrastructure to turn into usable investment inputs.
+The barrier to entry was high enough that only a handful of well-resourced firms could play.

-That changed in the 2010s.
-The explosion of digital data — from mobile devices, social media platforms, e-commerce, and connected sensors — created an entirely new universe of data sources.
-At the same time, cloud computing dramatically reduced the cost of storing and processing large datasets, and data marketplaces began making it possible to purchase alternative data without building the collection infrastructure yourself.
+The 2010s changed that.
+The explosion of digital data from mobile devices, social platforms, e-commerce, and connected sensors opened up an entirely new universe of sources.
+At the same time, cloud computing collapsed the cost of storing and processing large datasets, and data marketplaces made it possible to buy alternative data without building the collection infrastructure yourself.

-By the mid-2020s, the market had transformed entirely.
-Alternative data spending by investment management firms is expected to top $15.4 billion in 2025, with projections reaching nearly $40 billion by 2030, according to Neudata’s 2025 report.
-Meanwhile, 85% of investment managers expect their alternative data budgets to increase this year, with a third forecasting substantial growth.
+By the mid-2020s the market had transformed.
+Alternative data spending by investment management firms was projected to top $15.4 billion in 2025, on a path toward nearly $40 billion by 2030, according to Neudata’s 2025 report.
+As of 2026 that trajectory is holding: 85% of investment managers expect their alternative data budgets to keep rising, and a third forecast substantial growth.

+Here is what we tell teams about the shift.
 The edge is no longer in having alternative data.
-It is in having the right data, sourced reliably, and integrated into decision-making more effectively than your competitors.
+It is in having the right data, sourced reliably, and folded into decisions more effectively than your competitors manage.

 Quick Summary

-No. For most of its history, alternative data was a quant-fund-only capability — expensive, technically demanding, and inaccessible to most investment teams.
+A: No. For most of its history, alternative data was a quant-fund-only capability: expensive, technically demanding, and out of reach for most investment teams.
 Digital data proliferation and cheaper cloud infrastructure collapsed that barrier across the 2010s.
-Today it is standard infrastructure, not a competitive edge.
+Today it is standard infrastructure, not a competitive edge in itself.

 The Main Categories of Alternative Data

-Alternative data is not a single type of information.
-It is a broad category that spans dozens of distinct dataset types, each capturing a different dimension of real-world activity.
-Understanding the main categories is the first step to evaluating which ones are relevant to your investment or data program.
+Alternative data is not one type of information.
+It is a broad category spanning dozens of distinct dataset types, each capturing a different dimension of real-world activity.
+Knowing the main categories is the first step to deciding which ones deserve your team’s attention.

 Transaction and Consumer Data

-Transaction data — derived from credit card purchases, point-of-sale systems, mobile payment apps, and consumer panels — is consistently one of the most valuable categories for investment research.
+Transaction data, drawn from credit card purchases, point-of-sale systems, mobile payment apps, and consumer panels, is consistently one of the most valuable categories for investment research.

-The reason is straightforward: it reflects what consumers are actually spending money on, not what a company’s management team says it sells.
-That distinction matters most in the weeks before earnings announcements, when traditional data offers limited visibility into what a company’s quarter actually looked like.
+The reason is direct: it reflects what consumers are actually spending money on, not what a management team says it sells.
+That gap matters most in the weeks before earnings, when traditional data gives you almost no read on what the quarter actually looked like.

-During the COVID-19 pandemic, hedge funds tracking credit card transaction data in real time were able to observe the shift in consumer spending toward e-commerce platforms as it happened — building positions based on what consumers were demonstrably doing, weeks before the earnings surge showed up in official financial reports.
+During the COVID-19 pandemic, hedge funds tracking credit card transaction data in real time watched the shift in consumer spending toward e-commerce as it happened.
+They built positions on what consumers were demonstrably doing, weeks before the earnings surge showed up in official reports.

-Transaction data panels vary significantly in coverage, and this matters.
+Here is the part a data team has to watch.
+Transaction panels vary widely in coverage, and that variation is load-bearing.
 A dataset representing 5% of US credit card transactions tells a very different story about consumer behavior than one covering 40%.
-Coverage, methodology, and sampling approach are critical quality variables that any data team evaluating transaction data should assess before relying on it.
+Coverage, methodology, and sampling approach are the quality variables to assess before you let a panel touch a position.

 Web and Digital Data

-Web data is the category that probably requires the most careful introduction, because it plays two roles at once: it is a type of alternative data in its own right, and the primary mechanism for collecting many other types.
+Web data needs the most careful framing, because it plays two roles at once: it is a category of alternative data in its own right, and the primary mechanism for collecting many of the others.

-Information extracted from websites — product listings, pricing, job postings, company information, customer reviews, news articles, app download rankings — is itself a category of alternative data.
-Investors use it for pricing intelligence, competitive analysis, hiring trend tracking, and dozens of other applications.
+Information pulled from websites (product listings, pricing, job postings, company information, customer reviews, news articles, app download rankings) is itself alternative data.
+Investors use it for pricing intelligence, competitive analysis, hiring-trend tracking, and dozens of other applications.

-But web data is also how many other alternative data categories get sourced.
-When a firm wants to track pricing across hundreds of e-commerce platforms, or monitor hiring activity at thousands of companies, or aggregate news sentiment from global sources, the underlying collection method is typically web scraping: the automated extraction of information from websites at scale.
+But web data is also how many other categories get sourced in the first place.
+When a firm wants to track pricing across hundreds of e-commerce platforms, monitor hiring at thousands of companies, or aggregate news sentiment from global sources, the underlying collection method is typically web scraping: the automated extraction of information from websites at scale.

-This dual nature affects how you think about quality, freshness, and sourcing.
+That dual nature changes how you think about quality, freshness, and sourcing.
 Web-sourced data is only as reliable as the infrastructure that extracts it.
 A scraper that runs once a week gives you a weekly snapshot.
 A pipeline that runs daily gives you daily signals.
-The difference in investment usefulness can be significant.
+In practice, that cadence gap is the difference between a signal you can trade on and one you cannot.

 Geolocation and Satellite Imagery

-Satellite imagery and geolocation data provide a view of economic activity that is entirely independent of what companies choose to report.
+Satellite imagery and geolocation data give you a view of economic activity that is entirely independent of what companies choose to report.

-The most well-known examples come from retail analysis.
-UBS analysts used satellite photographs of Walmart parking lots to estimate customer foot traffic ahead of earnings announcements, enabling them to gauge revenue performance before the official release.
-Similarly, Orbital Insight used satellite imagery to monitor the fill levels of oil storage tanks at dozens of facilities worldwide, giving energy-focused investment teams early intelligence on global supply conditions before official inventory reports were published.
+The best-known examples come from retail and energy.
+UBS analysts used satellite photographs of Walmart parking lots to estimate customer foot traffic ahead of earnings, gauging revenue performance before the official release.
+Orbital Insight used satellite imagery to monitor the fill levels of oil storage tanks at facilities worldwide, giving energy-focused teams early intelligence on global supply conditions before official inventory reports landed.

 Geolocation data from mobile devices extends this further.
-By aggregating anonymized location signals from mobile phones, data providers can estimate foot traffic at retail locations, attendance patterns at industrial facilities, and population movement trends in near real-time.
+By aggregating anonymized location signals from phones, providers estimate foot traffic at retail locations, attendance at industrial facilities, and population movement trends in near real-time.

-Raw satellite imagery and raw location signals are not directly investment-ready.
-They require a processing and analytics layer that converts geospatial data into structured, interpretable signals — a non-trivial technical problem.
-The value of satellite and geolocation data as an investment input depends heavily on the quality of that analytics layer.
+One thing to be honest about.
+Raw satellite imagery and raw location signals are not investment-ready when they land.
+They need a processing and analytics layer that converts geospatial data into structured, interpretable signals, and that is a non-trivial engineering problem.
+The value of this category depends heavily on the quality of that analytics layer, which is where most of the cost and most of the risk actually sit.

 Social Media and Sentiment Data

-Sentiment data captures how people feel about companies, products, markets, and macro events — derived from social media platforms, news feeds, earnings call transcripts, and online communities.
+Sentiment data captures how people feel about companies, products, markets, and macro events, drawn from social platforms, news feeds, earnings call transcripts, and online communities.

-The practical application is that providers process thousands of news sources and social media posts into structured sentiment scores and event classifications that quantitative funds can feed directly into their models.
-Instead of a quant team manually reading financial news to gauge market mood, a sentiment data provider delivers a continuously updated, numerically structured signal — sentiment polarity, message volume, topic clustering — at a per-minute or per-hour granularity.
+In practice, providers process thousands of news sources and social posts into structured sentiment scores and event classifications that quant funds feed straight into their models.
+Instead of a quant team reading financial news by hand to gauge market mood, a sentiment provider delivers a continuously updated, numerically structured signal (sentiment polarity, message volume, topic clustering) at per-minute or per-hour granularity.

-This category is particularly useful for event-driven strategies: detecting early signals around product launches, regulatory actions, leadership changes, or reputational events before those developments are fully reflected in asset prices.
+This category earns its keep on event-driven strategies: catching early signals around product launches, regulatory actions, leadership changes, or reputational events before they are fully reflected in asset prices.

 Workforce and Emerging Categories

-Beyond the four main categories, a growing set of emerging data types is seeing rapid adoption in investment research.
+Beyond the four main categories, a growing set of emerging data types is being adopted quickly in investment research.

-Workforce and hiring data — extracted from job postings at scale — has become a meaningful signal for investment analysis.
-The volume of a company’s job postings, the seniority levels it is hiring for, the specific skills it is seeking, and the velocity at which it is adding headcount all tell a story about the company’s growth trajectory and operational health that earnings reports often lag behind.
-A company quietly posting 200 engineering job listings in a quarter is signaling something about its plans that its public communications may not yet reflect.
+Workforce and hiring data, extracted from job postings at scale, has become a meaningful signal.
+The volume of a company’s postings, the seniority levels it is hiring for, the specific skills it is chasing, and the velocity at which it is adding headcount all tell a story about growth trajectory and operational health that earnings reports lag behind.
+A company quietly posting 200 engineering listings in a quarter is signaling something its public communications may not yet reflect.

-Beyond hiring data, app usage data (mobile app download rankings and estimated daily active user counts) has become a proxy for product adoption.
-ESG and environmental signals from non-traditional sources are increasingly material to institutional investment mandates.
-IoT and sensor data from shipping containers, weather stations, and industrial facilities are relevant for commodity and logistics-focused strategies.
+Beyond hiring, app usage data (mobile download rankings and estimated daily active user counts) has become a proxy for product adoption.
+ESG and environmental signals from non-traditional sources are increasingly material to institutional mandates.
+IoT and sensor data from shipping containers, weather stations, and industrial facilities is relevant for commodity and logistics-focused strategies.

 “Credit and debit card transactions lead alternative data usage at 17.9% of data type adoption in 2025; mobile app usage follows at 16.4%; web scraped data at 14.8%.”